hefloryd/mtb-example-uphy/README.md

 ### Find locally assigned IP address
 The IP address of your device / EVk is found in the serial log.
 Note that the IP address is set by engineering tools and may change when switching the active protocol.

+IP address may also be shown via shell command 'netcfg'

+> netcfg

+[en0] :
+  mac address : 00:03:19:45:00:01
+  ipaddress   : 192.168.2.25
+  netmask     : 255.255.255.0
+  gateway     : 192.168.2.1
+  hostname    : not set
+  dhcp        : enabled

+### Configuring network

+Out of the box, this sample app will configure DHCP for Ethernet/IP and static ip address when selecting Profinet.
+Static IP is configured in mtb_shared/rtlabs-uphy-lib/latest-v1.X/src/network/network.h

+#define APP_STATIC_IP_ADDR MAKE_IPV4_ADDRESS (192, 168, 0, 50)
+#define APP_NETMASK        MAKE_IPV4_ADDRESS (255, 255, 255, 0)
+#define APP_STATIC_GATEWAY MAKE_IPV4_ADDRESS (192, 168, 0, 1)

+Network configuration may also be set in runtime using the 'netcfg' console command.

+Type 'help netcfg' for details.

 ### Connect to PLC
 Device description files are available in the ``generated\`` folder If you are new to the protocol you want to evaluate information on how to get started is found in the the U-Phy Middleware documentation.